mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 We first implemented a complete Python version of the pipeline using NumPy and librosa.
 This software reference served as our gold standard for correctness.

-Each DSP stage—quantization, STFT, power spectrum, Mel filtering, log compression, and scaling—was implemented in Python and validated by visualizing outputs.
+Each DSP stage (quantization, STFT, power spectrum, Mel filtering, log compression, and scaling) was implemented in Python and validated by visualizing outputs.
 These results were used to verify the accuracy of hardware kernels during simulation.

 **Key Implementation Details:**
 - **Quantization:** Simulates PCM S16LE by scaling, clipping, casting to int16, and rescaling to float32.
 See `quantize_int16(x_np: np.ndarray)` in `mel_gold.py`.